alaineman/PowerGrid/doc/BuildInstructions.md

 toolchain supported by Qt (You can use Qt for Windows bundled with MinGW for easy set up).

 If you also want to be able to generate documentation for PowerGrid, you also need Doxygen.
-The Doxyfile for the project resides in the “doc” directory.
+The Doxyfile for the project resides in the 'doc' directory.

-The “loader” directory contains a Netbeans Java project with the Runescape client loader.
+The 'loader' directory contains a Netbeans Java project with the Runescape client loader.
-The “src” directory contains the C++ source.
-You can open the file “src/PowerGrid.pro” in Qt Creator (bundled with Qt) to view/edit the PowerGrid source files.
+The 'src' directory contains the C++ source.
+You can open the file 'src/PowerGrid.pro' in Qt Creator (bundled with Qt) to view/edit the PowerGrid source files.

 When you open the project for the first time, you are given the option to choose a toolchain and build directories for the Debug and Release targets.
-You are advised to leave all settings on default, but if you do change the build directories, please make sure the paths to these directories start with “build”.
+You are advised to leave all settings on default, but if you do change the build directories, please make sure the paths to these directories start with 'build'.
 This way they are not accidentally added to the git repository.

-After this, it is possible to configure Qt to build everything at once and place the resulting executable including all Qt dependencies and the Java loader (which is also automatically compiled if needed) in the “dist” directory.
+After this, it is possible to configure Qt to build everything at once and place the resulting executable including all Qt dependencies and the Java loader (which is also automatically compiled if needed) in the 'dist' directory.
 This ensures you are never running an outdated client version and prevents switching between Netbeans and Qt Creator more than required.

 First we have to make sure Qt Creator has access to Apache Ant, which is the build tool